 University of Nebraska Medical Center

-Clinical Infectious Diseases journal has published the results of a study from the University of Nebraska Medical Center led by Dr. Mark E. Rupp, Professor and Chief of the UNMC Division of Infectious Diseases and Medical Director of the Department of Infection Control and Epidemiology at Nebraska Medicine, UNMC’s hospital partner.
+Clinical Infectious Diseases journal has published study results from the University of Nebraska Medical Center led by Dr. Mark E. Rupp, Professor and Chief of the UNMC Division of Infectious Diseases and Medical Director of the Department of Infection Control and Epidemiology at Nebraska Medicine, UNMC’s hospital partner.
 The study validates the performance of the Steripath blood collection system to reduce blood culture contamination to 0.2% (P=0.001).
 This represented a 92% reduction compared to a pre-intervention rate of 2.6% and 88% reduction compared to the phlebotomist control group intervention rate of 1.8%.
 Post hoc analysis found contamination rates increased 12 fold to 2.8% without the use of Steripath.
 Researcher calculated the study institution would save $1.8M per year with Steripath

 San Antonio Military Medical Center

-These study results show a 92% reduction in blood culture contamination, 7.7% using standard collection method vs. 0.6% utilizing Steripath, and a projected costs savings of $235,000 in five months.
+The study results show a 92% reduction in blood culture contamination, 7.7% using standard collection method vs. 0.6% utilizing Steripath, and a projected costs savings of $235,000 in five months.

 Medical University of South Carolina